-NOTE: Manual starting models - For initial start of a new engine or first start after a prolonged storage, primer lines may have air in them.
-In this case, push in the primer bulb several times until fluid can be felt and then the normal 4 to 6 rapid primes.
+NOTE: For initial start of a new engine or first start after a prolonged storage, air may be present in primer.
+If this is the case, primer several times until fluid can be felt and then the normal 4 to 6 times.

-10. Manual starting models - If engine is cold, push in the primer bulb rapidly 4 to 6 times.

-- a.
-Pull the starter rope slowly until starter engages, then pull rapidly to crank the engine. - Allow rope to return slowly.
-Repeat until engine starts.
-If engine begins to stall, re-prime until engine is running.

-11. Electric starting models - Turn ignition key to the "START" position and start the engine.
-If engine is cold, push in on key to choke engine.
-If engine fails to start in 10 seconds, wait 30 seconds and try again.
-If engine begins to stall, re-prime (push key in) until engine is running.
+- 10. Starting a flooded engine: - a.
+Tiller handle models Advance the throttle grip to full throttle speed.
+Without activating primer, start engine following starting procedure.
+Immediately start to reduce engine speed after engine starts. - b.
+Remote control models Advance the fast idle speed lever or throttle only feature to the full maximum position.
+Without activating the primer, crank engine for 10 seconds.
+Wait 30 seconds and repeat until engine starts.
+Immediately start to reduce engine speed after engine starts. - 11.
+Turn ignition key to "START" position and start the engine.
+If engine is cold, push in on key to prime the engine while cranking.
+If engine fails to start in ten seconds, wait 30 seconds and try again.
+If engine begins to stall, reprime until engine is running smoothly.

-RAPID ACCELERATION HAZARD - Before shifting your outboard from neutral into gear, decrease engine speed to slow.
+RAPID ACCELERATION HAZARD - Tiller Handle Models - Before shifting your outboard from neutral into gear, decrease engine speed to slow.
 This will prevent a rapid acceleration that can cause people in the boat to be thrown from their seats or out of the boat, causing injury or death.